WillCodeForCats/tekmar-packetserv/tekmar_packetserv/DOCS.md

 # Home Assistant Add-On: Tekmar Packet Server

-The Tekmar Gateway 482 provides an RS232 serial interface between temkarNet thermostats and a home automation system.
-This is the Tekmar Packet Server Add-On for use with the Tekmar 482 Integration.
+The Tekmar Gateway 482 provides an RS232 serial interface to temkarNet thermostats, setpoint controls, and snow melting controls together with the [Tekmar Gateway 482 Integration](https://github.com/WillCodeForCats/tekmar-482) for Home Assistant.

 ## Hardware

 This Add-On requires additional hardware:

 - Tekmar Gateway 482 (tN4 Gateway, RS232)
-- RS232 serial port, such as a USB to Serial adapter.
+- RS232 Serial Port or a USB to Serial adapter
+- RS232 Serial to IP converter for Socket or RFC2217

 ## Integration

-This Add-On is used by the Tekmar 482 Integration.
-For more information, refer to the the Integration documentation.
+This Add-On is part of the Tekmar 482 Integration.
+Install this integration together with the add-on:

 https://github.com/WillCodeForCats/tekmar-482